apache/activemq-artemis/docs/user-manual/en/broker-balancers.md

 The broker balancer workflow include the following steps:
 * Retrieve the target key from the incoming connection;
 * Return the local target broker if the target key matches the local filter;
+* Delegate to the pool:
 * Return the cached target broker if it is ready;
-* Get ready target brokers from the pool;
+* Get ready/active target brokers from the pool;
 * Select one target broker using the policy;
 * Add the selected broker in the cache;
 * Return the selected broker.